-5.14.2. meas_extensions_piff
+5.7.2. meas_extensions_piff

-The meas_extensions_piff package is a wrapper around the PSF package Piff used to estimate and compute the PSF (M. Jarvis et al. 2021a,b).
-Piff is a modular package that supports various PSF models, interpolation schemes, coordinate systems, and can operate on a per-CCD basis or over the full field of view, as indicated by its name.
-The implementation within meas_extensions_piff does not exploit the full modularity of Piff; instead, it closely follows the method used for cosmic shear analysis like in DES (M. Jarvis et al. 2021b; T. Schutt et al. 2025).
+The meas_extensions_piff package is a wrapper around the Piff package.
+Piff is a modular package that supports various PSF models, interpolation schemes, and coordinate systems.
+It can operate on a per-CCD basis or over the full field of view, as indicated by its name.
+The implementation within meas_extensions_piff does not exploit the full modularity of Piff; instead, it closely follows the method used for cosmic shear analysis like in DES (M. Jarvis et al. 2021b; T. Schutt et al. 2025), but it has been designed to make it easy to add support for more options as needed.